 On work in occupied buildings, afternoon and night shifts will be permitted on a one (1) shift basis.
 Such afternoon or night shifts must not necessarily conform to regular working hours for afternoon or night shifts, but are to conform to the requirements of the building owner.
-It is the general intent that straight time only will be in order for full working shifts in accordance with the above, but in the event the majority of the hours worked falls during the period of 4:30 pm to midnight, the employee will receive eight (8) hours' pay for seven (7) hours' work.
-In the event that after midnight the majority of hours worked fall during the period of 12:01 am to 8:00 am, the employee will receive nine (9) hours pay for seven (7) hours work.
-Saturdays, Sundays and Holidays shall be excluded from the operation of this Section.
+It is the general intent that straight time only will be paid for shifts scheduled in accordance with the above but in the event the majority of the hours worked falls during the period of 4:30 pm to 8:00 am the next day, the employee will be paid a shift premium of six dollars (\$6.00) per hour for each hour worked on the shift.